DemandCube/NeverwinterDP/docs/dataflow-development-howto.md

 `````````

-* submitter: allow you to select the submitter type , either order or parallel
+* submitter: allows you to select the submitter type , either order or parallel
- * order make sure that the dataflow submit in the order, the dataflow has to successfull submit and have the running status before the next one is submitted
+  * order - the dataflows will submit in the order; each dataflow must successfully submit and start running before the next dataflow is submitted.
+For a chain, it is recommended to submit in order
- * parallel allow all the dataflows are submitted in the same time by a isolated thread.
+  * parallel - allow all the dataflows are submitted at the same time by a isolated thread.
 * descriptors: The list of the dataflow descriptor

 ##Package The Dataflow Chain##

 Same as the dataflow package.
-In fact you can package multiple dataflow or a dataflow chain into one package and deploy once.
+You can package multiple dataflows or dataflow chains into one package and deploy them all at once.

 ##Run The Dataflow Chain##

-As running the dataflow, you have to make sure that your scribengin cluster is running:
+While running the dataflow, you have to make sure that your scribengin cluster is running:

 * Make sure zookeeper is running
 * Make sure hadoop-master and hadoop-worker are running
-* The command $path/scribengin/bin/shell.sh scribengin info should give a good report and status
+* The command ```$path/scribengin/bin/shell.sh scribengin info``` should give a good report and healthy status

-The following script is take from log-sample/src/app/bin/run-dataflow-chain.sh.
-It allows you to run deploy the dataflow package, run the message generator, run the dataflow chain and then run the validator
+The following script is taken from log-sample/src/app/bin/run-dataflow-chain.sh.
+It allows you to deploy the dataflow package, run the message generator, run the dataflow chain, and then run the validator

 ``````````
+#run-dataflow-chain.sh
 SHELL=./scribengin/bin/shell.sh